Mlandau21/govbeacon-prompts/SAMgov_Opportunity_Summarization_Prompt.md

 - ✅ Each summary stays within word limits
 - ✅ Set-aside is included when applicable
 - ✅ Markdown headers are used in full summaries for readability
-- ✅ No “Detected Opportunity Type” or extra text outside JSON
+- ✅ No “Detected Opportunity Type,” “Agency & Contacts,” or NAICS section
 - ✅ Text uses markdown-style highlights (bold/italics) inside values
 - ✅ Output is ready for automated parsing by GovBeacon ingestion scripts

 ---

-*This version of the prompt restores markdown headers for readability and includes multiple example formats while maintaining structured JSON output for programmatic parsing.*
+*This version of the prompt removes agency contact and NAICS sections while preserving structured JSON output, markdown formatting, and complete examples for automated ingestion.*